• 2025

 I agree with Kissei’s Management Vision 3.53 3.58

-Job Satisfaction I make and carry out proposals to my superiors that I think necessary, even if outside my target duties 3.22 3.23
+Job Satisfaction I make and carry out proposals to my superiors that I think are necessary, even if outside my target duties 3.22 3.23

 I find my work rewarding 3.18 3.22